-François Loos at the "Parisien": riding at 115km / h instead of 130 on the motorway makes it possible to offset the rise in oil
+François Loos au “Parisien”: driving at 115 km / h instead of 130 on the motorway compensates for the increase in oil

-Still, "do not expect everything from the state, it is up to everyone to make a gesture to consume less oil.
-For example, reducing its speed from 130km / h to 115km / h on the highway allows a saving that offsets the recent rise in the price of oil.
+The fact remains that “we should not expect everything from the State, it is up to everyone to make a gesture to consume less oil.
+For example, reducing your speed from 130km / h to 115km / h on the motorway makes it possible to save money which compensates for the recent rise in the price of oil ”.

 "We are indeed suffering from a durably high oil price, we will also retain a barrel of at least 50 dollars in the 2006 draft budget.
 We must adapt well", notes the Minister.